Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.token.v1.EventAuthorizedOperator"></a>

 ### EventAuthorizedOperator
-EventAuthorizedOperator is emitted on Msg/AuthorizeOperator.
+EventAuthorizedOperator is emitted when a holder authorizes an operator to manipulate its tokens.
-Since: finschia
+Since: 0.46.0 (finschia)

 | Field | Type | Label | Description |